fergalcob/gamedb-live/README.md

 [Gunicorn](https://gunicorn.org/) - Python based HTTP server used in deployment of final code

+[Visual Studio Code](https://code.visualstudio.com/) - Used as the IDE in the development of the project

+[Github](https://github.com/) - Used for hosting finished code for deployment

 ### Libraries & Frameworks

 [Bootstrap](https://getbootstrap.com/) - Used for quicker styling of certain elements